All Blogs

 The digital SAT has two sections: the Reading and Writing section and the Math section.
 Each section is worth 800 points, which means the maximum score is 1,600 points.

 Each section is divided into two equal parts called modules.
 The first module is called the Base Module, while the second is called the Adaptive Module.
-The questions in these modules maintain a certain level of difficulty.
+The Base Module which contains mostly moderate-level questions.
+The second is the Adaptive Module, where difficulty changes based on your performance.

 If a student answers more than a certain number of questions correctly in the Base Module, the test algorithm concludes that the student is skilled enough to answer difficult questions.
 Hence, the Adaptive Module for that student will comprise more difficult questions (only a few are moderately difficult).